-The stability of the TSIs, together with a successful cleaning up of the national rules are the foundation of seamless operations across Europe and for an increasingly effective authority function, reinforcing the advantage of having a European mindset in the EU railway system.
-The year 2023 will mark the completion of the cleaning up exercise of the national technical, safety, operational rules as well as rules on fixed installations and ERTMS.
+The stability of the TSIs, together with a successful cleaning up of the remaining national rules are the foundation of seamless operations across Europe and for an increasingly effective authority function, reinforcing the added value of a European mindset in the EU railway system.
+In 2024, the Agency will continue to work on the cleaning-up of national technical and safety rules, as well as those on fixed installation and ERTMS.
 This cleaning-up is an important step towards delivering a truly harmonised EU rail system.
 The Agency will continue to focus on the removal of redundant national rules (operational and technical), the harmonisation of the remaining rules and the development of AMOCs.
 Therefore, the agency plans, in line with the priorities identified in the Strengthening Plan, to: